-VIII.
+VII.
 CONCLUSION

 We considered a single-cell massive MIMO system with several mobile users, and demonstrated vulnerabilities of uplink pilot transmissions against jamming attacks.
 Specifically, the attacker generates pilot sequences similar to those of users and contaminates the pilot transmissions to distort channel estimation at the BS.
 This PC attack reduces the downlink transmission rates, as the beamforming techniques utilized by the BS heavily depend on accurate CSI estimates.
 We formulated an optimization problem from the standpoint of the attacker to minimize the downlink sum-rate.
 Both cases when the attacker knows or does not know the distances between the BS and users were considered.
 Using (stochastic) optimization and game theory, we derived the optimal attacking strategies when the BS employs either fixed or optimal power allocation for downlink transmissions.
-We also analyzed the secrecy rates of the users in massive MIMO systems.
-In particular, we showed that even though such systems are robust against a passive eavesdropper, the PC attack significantly reduces the maximum of the individual secrecy rates.
 Numerical results showed that the downlink sum-rate is reduced by more than 50% if the average distance between the attacker and the BS is less than the one of the users.
 We also observed that even if the attacker does not know the channels and the locations of the users, it can launch powerful attacks as if it has the perfect information.
 In this work, we assumed that the BS and users are not aware of the attacker.
 An interesting future work is to develop counter algorithms to prevent PC attacks.